Trip of a Lifetime

 To get around town we took a Big Bus Tour and it was very good, as these tours usually are.
 The route initially took us to the south and middle of Miami Beach.
 From there it was onto the Florida mainland, passing through many of the districts of Downtown Miami.
-So we got to see the main city, but to be honest, apart from the Wynwood district, there wasn’t anything particularly impressive or spectacular about the place.
-There’s lots of shiny glass and steel skyscrapers downtown, and it’s a pleasant ride around the city, especially with all the islands and water.
+So we got to see the main city.
+To be honest though, apart from the Wynwood district, there wasn’t anything particularly impressive or spectacular about the place.
+There’s lots of shiny glass and steel skyscrapers downtown.
+It’s a pleasant ride around the city, especially with all the islands and water.
 Miami Beach is great but there’s also lots of central city areas in need of renovation and overall I didn’t get a ‘wow’ factor.

 Back at the hotel to quickly freshen up and then it was out again for a short walk north.
 The tour company we travelled with put on a reception in a hotel with free drinks and finger food.
 Also present were three football analysts from the UK.
-These guys presented various TV programmes in the UK on (American) Football and they entertained us for about an hour or so with a Q&A about Sunday’s game.
-That was quite good, and free drinks are always welcome, but the food was disappointing: not enough of it and not enough variety.
+These guys presented various TV programmes in the UK on (American) Football.
+They entertained us for about an hour or so with a Q&A about Sunday’s game.
+That was quite good, and free drinks are always welcome, but the food was disappointing.
+Not enough of it and not enough variety.

 On Saturday we did the other half of the bus tour around the city, taking in Little Havana (disappointing) and getting off at Miami Marina.
 Lunch was taken at the Latin American Bayside Cuban Cafe overlooking the Marina.
 After lunch we boarded the Millionaire’s Row Boat Cruise around the Port of Miami.
 This was good although the overcast and distinctly cool weather were not.
-Following this we visited Super Bowl Live in Bayfront Park, but it was a waste of space and time to be truthful.
+Following this we visited Super Bowl Live (PDF) in Bayfront Park.
+This was a waste of space and time to be truthful.
 I’m not quite sure what the point of it was.

 The weather thankfully cleared up quickly.
 By the time we’d dried off in the hotel and ventured out for dinner, it was warm and dry again.
 So we were able sit outside on Ocean Drive for a very nice dinner in The Place, the hotel’s restaurant.
 After a quick wander around Ocean Drive again, it was off to bed!